dev-bootcamp-2019/final-project-T-Man-Stan/README.md

       - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'`
       - `ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "GET", "POST"]'`
       - `ipfs daemon`

+    - or you may install ipfs by:

     - Node.js:
       - Download [link](https://nodejs.org/en/download/)
     - Angular CLI:
       - `npm install -g @angular/cli`
     - Truffle && Ganache:
       - `npm install -g truffle ganache-cli`
-    - Metamask:
+    - Metamask (note, it is prefered that you use the brave browser with the metamask extension built in):
       - [link](https://metamask.io/)
   - Local dependencies
-    - Navigate into `/consensys-marketplace/` and run `npm install`
+    - Navigate into `/final-project-T-Man-Stan-master/` and run `npm install`
-    - Navigate into `/consensys-marketplace/ui` and run `npm install`
+    - Navigate into `/final-project-T-Man-Stan-master/ui_og` and run `npm install`
   - Running the project with local test network(ganache-cli)
     - Start ganache-cli with the following command:
       - `ganache-cli --allowUnlimitedContractSize -l 8000000 -i 42 -m "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"`

-      - The private key of the zero indexed account for convinience: `0xc87509a1c067bbde78beb793e6fa76530b6382a4c0241e5e4a9ec0a0f44dc0d3`.
-    - In the `/consensys-marketplace/` folder run `truffle deploy`
+    - In the `/final-project-T-Man-Stan-master/` folder run `truffle deploy`
-    - In the `/consensys-marketplace/ui` folder run `ng serve`
+    - In the `/final-project-T-Man-Stan-master/ui_og` folder run `ng serve` -Note, you may need to instead type: 'npm run ng serve' if you get an error

     - Head out to `http://localhost:4200/` and interact with the application.
   - Running the project with the **Rinkeby** deployed contract:
     - In the `/consensys-marketplace/ui` folder run `ng serve --prod --aot=false`
     - Head out to `http://localhost:4200/` and interact with the application.
   - Running tests and code coverage:
-    - You can see the whole CI pipeline from [here](https://travis-ci.org/solidity-exercises/consensys-marketplace)
-        - **Note!** There are **142** tests and code coverage is **~100%**, but solidity-coverage package fails to reproduce some of the tests.
+    - See Travis build
     - Start ganache-cli with the following command:
       - `ganache-cli --allowUnlimitedContractSize -l 8000000 -i 42 -m "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"`
-    - In the `/consensys-marketplace/` folder run `truffle test`
+    - In the `/final-project-T-Man-Stan-master/` folder run `truffle Testing`
     - To run coverage:
-      - In the `/consensys-marketplace/` folder run `./node_modules/.bin/solidity-coverage`
+      - In the `/final-project-T-Man-Stan-master/` folder run `./node_modules/.bin/solidity-coverage`
       - For Windows user you may need to run `testrpc-sc` before that locally.